Mike Stevens

 And then, whether it’s annually or simply between clients, bump up your rates.
 And bump up the type of clients you’re trying to work with.

-Big companies know business is expensive and they know why, so they’re not going to baulk at the original rates I suggested.
+Big companies know business is expensive and they know why, so most aren’t going to baulk at the original rates I suggested.
+Yes, they often have tight budgets for specific projects, but they definitely know what the work is worth.
 Hell, they might even wonder why you’re only $1500…

-And most of all, when you can afford to (and that might not be often), try to stick to your guns on those dates.
+And most of all, when you can afford to (and that might not be often), try to stick to your guns on those rates.

 CATEGORIES